Bielwenass/laiza-image-gen/README.md

 # Laiza Image Generator
 This is a simple abstract image generator for Node.js built on Jimp library.
 You can control the generation process through settings.

+Important!
+I recently updated the generator and many new features / filters are not covered in this readme file.
+You can find a brief description inside main.js, and the readme will be updated in a bit.

 ### Available settings
 These can be changed right at the top of main.js